 I'm a technology enthusiast (a.k.a, a geek).
 I can read and talk about gadgets and hardware all day.
 To keep myself fit (not getting fatter), I run and swim at least twice a week.
 I regard myself as the endurance (i.e., slow) type of athlete.
 Recently, I've picked up scuba diving and am now a Rescue Diver.
 My target is to complete the Olympic distance Triathlon and become a Divemaster in the coming three years.

-Please feel free to email me at .
+Aug 2014: I have left CUHK and taken a full-time employment.
+However, you are most welcome to email me at .
 I will reply you as soon as I can.